schneems/schneems/_posts/2025-03-17-installing-the-sassc-ruby-gem-on-a-mac-a-debugging-story.md

 What that means is `CXX=false` tells make to replace `$(CXX)` with `false` which is not what we want.
 But where did `CXX=false` come from?
 I'm glad you asked.
 If you search the source code for that line, you won't find it.
 That's because this Makefile is generated.

 When we looked at native extensions before, notice that I talked about `rake-compiler` and not about hand-rolling a `Makefile`.
-Even when we looked at `ruby/ruby`-s Makefile,` it wasn't hardcoded; it came to be after calling `./autogen.sh` and `../configure`.
+Even when we looked at `ruby/ruby`-s Makefile,it wasn't hardcoded; it came to be after calling `./autogen.sh` and `../configure`.
 This Makefile is generated at install time.

 ## Debugging: Where did the `false` come from?